com-480-data-visualization/GSP/MS1/README.md

 Why do we use per capita?
 Resources per person are more relevant for Olympic success than total GDP, which can be skewed by population size.
 By using GDP per capita, we can better assess the efficiency of medal wins in relation to the economic resources available to each individual athlete.
  -->

 We explore two datasets: (1) Olympic medals by country and year [1], and (2) Gross Domestic Product (GDP) per capita by country and year [2].
-We use GDP per capita rather than total GDP because we hypothesise that Olympic performance is more meaningfully related to resources available per person than to total economic size, which is strongly affected by population.

 The Olympics data is high quality and requires limited preprocessing.
 It spans 1896 to 2024, has no missing values, and provides consistent information on year, country, sport, medal, and event.
 However, the country codes are in the IOC format, used by the International Olympic Committee.
-To align it with the GDP per capita data, we restrict the analysis to 1960 onward and map IOC country codes, to World Bank and ISO3 three-letter country codes.

 The GDP per capita data [2] requires slightly more preprocessing.
 It spans 1960 to 2025 and contains missing GDP per capita values for some country-year observations.
 It also includes aggregate regional entries and uses a different country coding convention (World Bank and ISO3).

-We therefore interpolate missing values within each country series and merge it with the Olympics data by mapped country code and year.
+To align the Olympics data with the GDP per capita data, we restrict the analysis to 1960 onward and map IOC country codes to World Bank and ISO3 three-letter country codes.
+We then merge the GDP data by country code and year, so each Olympic medal entry is matched with the GDP value of that country in the same year.
 Some missing values remain for historical countries and special Olympic teams that do not have direct GDP data.

+Missing GDP values were interpolated (linear interpolation) within each country series using linear interpolation, reducing missing data from 17.06% to 1.50%.
+Some values remain missing because some entities have no GDP data at all.